A Brief History of the Jesuits in Sri Lanka

 Jesuit Presence in 15th and 16th Century

-The Jesuits initiated their missionary activities in Sri Lanka in 1602.
-However, during the Dutch occupation of the country starting around 1660s and the subsequent persecution of the Catholics by the Dutch rulers, the evangelization begun by the Portuguese missionaries including the Jesuits came to an abrupt end.
+Jesuit missionaries came to Sri Lanka from the fisheries coast of south India in the middle of 16th century when Portuguese were in control of the northern and southern coastal regions of the country.
+Their evangelization was mainly in the Northern territory.
+In 1602, the Jesuit mission was officially established in the country.
+They had several mission stations both in the north and in the south.
+However, during the Dutch occupation of the country starting around 1660s and the subsequent persecution of the Catholics by the Dutch rulers, the evangelization begun by the Portuguese missionaries including the Jesuits, came to an end.
 And thereafter there was no Jesuit presence in the country for a considerable period.
-It was not until the late 19th century that the Jesuits returned to Sri Lanka with the establishment of the Papal Seminary in Kandy and the creation of the dioceses of Galle and Trincomalee.
+It was in the late 19th century that the Jesuits returned to Sri Lanka with the establishment of the Papal Seminary in Kandy and the creation of the two dioceses: Galle and Trincomalee.

 Papal Seminary - Kandy